dennisvink/tyrion/README.md

 # Tyrion

 Tyrion is a tiny, Python-derived scripting language with a hand-rolled parser and interpreter.
 The `tyrion` binary interprets `.ty` files directly.
-If you want a standalone binary, `tyrion --build foo.ty --out foo` emits a small Rust runner that embeds your source, then Cargo compiles that runner; the generated binary still executes the Tyrion program via the interpreter runtime.
+If you want a standalone binary, `tyrion --build foo.ty --out foo` uses the experimental ahead-of-time Rust codegen path to emit a native binary.

 ## Quick Start